ZhenxinLi/DevOpsA2/README.md

   Hence, RDS can be a considerable alternative way when the team is going for the realistic loads.

-#### Security
+### Cost

-  Under the context of running database using a single EC2 instance, webserver may need to be available for Public internet access and taking untrusted input from anonymous users.
+  The databases related to the application can only share a database instance due to performance concerns, but a dedicated database instance can serve multiple applications efficiently.

-  In that case, if web server gets compromised then there might be high chances that attacker can get root access on database server too.
+  If the user is bothered by this limitation, the user can consider [DynamoDB](https://stackoverflow.com/questions/25019380/multiple-applications-and-dynamodb-ideal-way-to-configure) as an alternative way.

-#### More limitations...
+### More limitations...

   There are more limitations on setting database using a single ec2 instance.
 Such as
 * If the user wants a high availability, the user has to configure the database server in a highly available cluster himself/herself.
 * Backups have to be manually enabled by user.
 * The user has to pick the right storage volume to get the IOPS and latency needed for the best performance.

 ...